Island Line, Isle of Wight: South West Trains franchise (2007–2017)

-South Western Railway franchise (since 2017)
+South Western Railway franchise (2017-2025)

 In August 2017, the franchise was taken over by South Western Railway who have maintained the Island Line brand.
+On 25 May 2025, the South Western Railway Franchise ended and became nationalised.

-2020−21 upgrade work
+2020–2021 upgrade work

 On 16 September 2019, it was confirmed that £26 million would be invested in the Isle of Wight's railways.
 This included the introduction of five Class 484 units built by Vivarail using D78 Stock bodyshells to replace the ageing Class 483 fleet, which had become unreliable to the point that services on the line had to be halved in frequency for around a month.
 As the new Class 484 trains would sit higher above rail level than the Class 483 they would replace, the track through most stations was expected to be lowered in order to prevent a large vertical difference between the train floor height and the platform height.
 At stations where this was not possible, platform height was instead due to be raised.
 The voltage on the third rail was to be raised to 750V DC.

 The reinstatement of a long-removed passing loop at Brading was also planned in order to allow trains to run at even half-hourly intervals, with island-based stakeholders including the Isle of Wight Council and Solent Local Enterprise Partnership contributing £1 million.
 The plan as suggested in 2007-8 envisaged the passing loop at Brading replacing that at Sandown, which would have been abandoned along with the remaining double track within Ryde.
 However, the Programme Manager from South Western Railway has publicly stated that the option of running a 20-minute service will remain after the upgrade which implies that the existing passing points would remain operable.
 A total of 7,000 tonnes of spoil was expected to be removed during the work.